miquels/notflix-ui/BUGS.md

 - connected chromecast has wrong time when connected and playing a new video
-- fullscreen exit with ESC after native fullscreen (intended?)
 - in TvShow.vue (and movie) the background image doesn't cover but stretches
 - chromecast subtitles have no name / label
-- subtitles need outline
+- subtitles on chromecast need outline
-- drawing thumbwall is way too CPU intensive - why
 - TvShow: episode image: sizes should be the same (snow is'nt)